Boardwalk Empire season 4: Critical reception

 The fourth season of Boardwalk Empire received positive reviews from critics.
 On the review aggregator website Metacritic, the fourth season scored 77/100 based on 13 reviews.
-Another aggregator website, Rotten Tomatoes, reported 95% of critics gave the fourth season a "Certified Fresh" rating, based on 21 reviews with an average score of 8.2/10, with the site consensus stating "Boardwalk Empire continues to benefit from its meticulously realized period trappings, but what keeps the show watchable is its supremely talented ensemble players."
+Another aggregator website, Rotten Tomatoes, gave the fourth season a 98% rating based on 43 reviews, with an average score of 8/10.
+The site consensus read, "Boardwalk Empire continues to benefit from its meticulously realized period trappings, but what keeps the show watchable is its supremely talented ensemble players."

 Awards and nominations

 For the 20th Screen Actors Guild Awards, the cast was nominated for Best Drama Ensemble, Steve Buscemi was nominated for Best Drama Actor, and the series was nominated for Best Stunt Team.
 Jeffrey Wright received a nomination for Best Supporting Actor in a Drama Series for the 4th Critics' Choice Television Awards.
 For the 66th Primetime Emmy Awards, Tim Van Patten was nominated for Outstanding Directing for a Drama Series for the episode "Farewell Daddy Blues".